Nursery

 PE

 This year we are extremely fortunate with our pd curriculum.
-Although Stretch and Grow has now finished, the children will enjoy cosmic yoga in the classroom.
-We will also begin some multi- o skills practise for sports day.
+We have yoga every Monday and We will also begin some multi- o skills practise for sports day.

 We will be doing forest school every Wednesday so please send your child in with the appropriate clothing. come - waterproofs, wellies and layers during the winter months.